 13. MiniTool Power Data Recovery

-Unlike some other file recovery programs from this list, Power Data Recovery needs to be installed on your computer before you can use it.
+Unlike some other file recovery programs from this list, Power Data Recovery needs to be installed on your computer before using it.
 This is not the best way to work with this type of software as the settings may overwrite your deleted files and make them less likely to recover.

 Another downside of Power Data Recovery is that you can only recover 1 GB of data before you have to upgrade to the paid version.

-However, I like the fact that the program finds deleted files quickly and that you can recover files from both internal drives and USB devices.
-In addition, Power Data Recovery allows you to search among deleted data, recover more than one folder or file at once, export the list of deleted files to a TXT file, and filter the file by name, extension, size, and / or date.
+However, I like that the program finds deleted files quickly and can recover files from internal drives and USB devices.
+Besides, Power Data Recovery allows you to search among deleted data, rescue more than one folder or file at once, export the list of deleted files to a TXT file, and filter the file by name, extension, size, and/or date.

 Power Data Recovery works in Windows 10, 8, 7, Vista, XP, 2000, and Windows Server 2008/2003.
 I checked this version of Power Data Recover in Windows 7.

-Note: The download page is full of red links that will take you to the sites where you can buy this program.
+Note: The download page is full of red links that will take you to the sites to buy this program.
 Keep the link that says “Outside mirror 1” to download the free version.